KevCJones/Dodo-Todo/README.md

 > Some additionally set features i would want from a todo app:
 >1.
 Complete a task
 >2.
 Task removed from list if you delete one alone or all [completed]

+## Stories / Notes pre building

+- A user should be able to create a task in the list
+- A user should be able to edit a task in the list
+- A user should be able to mark a task completed
+- A user should be able to unmark a task completed
+- A user should have a way to delete all completed tasks at once
+- A user should be able to delete a single task

+### Objects from stories

+- User (but going to assume local user support only for now)
+- Task
+- List
+- Store

+#### Task :
+- has a label
+- can be done or not done
+- can be edited
+- can be saved after editing

+#### List
+- Can render zero or more tasks within it
+- Can capture a new item and save into the store [ might be its own component eventually]

+#### Store
+- Contains 0 or more tasks
+- Can create a new task
+- Can save changes over an existing task
+- Can delete a task from the store
+- Can persist its contents (default localStorage - but should be extendable)
+- Can prune the list on startup to save memory for long done tasks

 ## Installation